CityofToronto/bdit_data-sources/README.md

 	2.Display API: REST-based interface returns live data as JSON or xml in a HTTP(S) response 3.WebService API: SOAP-based for programmatic access to the system.
-* Functions that web service includes: o getAvailableDisplayIds() – returns a list of available Public Displays;
+* Functions that web service includes:
+	** getAvailableDisplayIds() – returns a list of available Public Displays;
-	o getDisplayInfo() – returns detailed information for a Public Display for a given display ID;
+	** getDisplayInfo() – returns detailed information for a Public Display for a given display ID;
-	o getPublicDisplayData() – used to get Public Display data (current result set) for a given display ID;
+	** getPublicDisplayData() – used to get Public Display data (current result set) for a given display ID;
-	o getDisplayData() – used to get Public Display data (current result set) for a given display ID (for displays with Restricted Access enabled);
+	** getDisplayData() – used to get Public Display data (current result set) for a given display ID (for displays with Restricted Access enabled);
-	o getExportableAnalyses() – returns a list of analyses, each with all required information for export;
+	** getExportableAnalyses() – returns a list of analyses, each with all required information for export;
-	o getExportableLiveAnalyses() – returns a list of live analyses, each with all required;
+	** getExportableLiveAnalyses() – returns a list of live analyses, each with all required;
-	o information for export;
+	** information for export;
-	o getFilteredAnalyses() – returns a list of analyses matching a specified filter, each with all required information for export;
+	** getFilteredAnalyses() – returns a list of analyses matching a specified filter, each with all required information for export;
-	o exportDwelltimeReport() – used to export Measured Time data;
+	** exportDwelltimeReport() – used to export Measured Time data;
-	o exportLiveDwelltimeReport() – used to export Live Measured Time data;
+	** exportLiveDwelltimeReport() – used to export Live Measured Time data;
-	o exportKPIReport() – used to export KPI data;
+	** exportKPIReport() – used to export KPI data;
-	o exportQuarterlyReport() – used to export Quarterly KPI data; o exportCounterReport() – used to export Counter Reports;
+	** exportQuarterlyReport() – used to export Quarterly KPI data; ** exportCounterReport() – used to export Counter Reports;
-	o getCurrentDwellTime() – used to get current dwell time for a live analysis;
+	** getCurrentDwellTime() – used to get current dwell time for a live analysis;
-	o getCurrentDwellTimes() – used to get current dwell time for a list of live analyses in a single call;
+	** getCurrentDwellTimes() – used to get current dwell time for a list of live analyses in a single call;
-	o exportPerUserData() – used to export individual dwell time measurements for an analysis; and o getCustomCurrentDwellTime() – used to get current dwell time for a live analysis with custom parameters.
+	** exportPerUserData() – used to export individual dwell time measurements for an analysis; and ** getCustomCurrentDwellTime() – used to get current dwell time for a live analysis with custom parameters.

 ##Turning Movement Counts

 ###Data Elements
-Location Identifier (SLSN Node ID)
+* Location Identifier (SLSN Node ID)
-CountType
+* CountType
-Count interval start and end date and times
+* Count interval start and end date and times
-AM Peak, PM peak, and off-peak 7:30-9:30, 10:00-12:00,13:00-15:00,16:00-18:00 Roadway 1 and 2 names (intersectoin)
+* AM Peak, PM peak, and off-peak 7:30-9:30, 10:00-12:00,13:00-15:00,16:00-18:00
+* Roadway 1 and 2 names (intersectoin)
-15 min aggregated interval time
+* 15 min aggregated interval time
-15 min aggregated volume per movement (turning and approach) by:
+* 15 min aggregated volume per movement (turning and approach) by:
-	*vehicle types
+	** vehicle types
-	*cyclists and pedestrian counts are approach only
+	** cyclists and pedestrian counts are approach only

 ###Notes
 * No regular data load schedule.